jgrebol/ESIpy/README.md

 - Calculation of aromaticity indicators from defined fragments.
 - Split the calculation into orbital contributions.
 - Algorithm to automatically find the rings inside a system.
+- Adaptation of some indicators to non-closed circuits (e.g., linear chains).